beniyabevasis543/Koun-Banega-Crorepati/README.md

 # Kaun Banega Crorepati - Console Edition

 A fully functional console-based implementation of the popular Indian quiz show Kaun Banega Crorepati?
-(Who Wants to Be a Millionaire?) written in C. Players answer 12 progressively difficult questions to win up to ₹1,000,000 with realistic lifelines and gameplay mechanics.[file:1][file:2]
+(Who Wants to Be a Millionaire?) written in C. Players answer 12 progressively difficult questions to win up to ₹1,000,000 with realistic lifelines and gameplay mechanics.

 ## Features
 - *12 Questions*: Increasing difficulty and prize money from ₹1,000 to ₹1,000,000.